Get to Know the Dedicated Members of Holt’s Leadership Team and Board of Directors

-Thoa implements Holt’s vision and strategic leadership to ensure growth in Holt’s programs for vulnerable children in Asia, Africa, the Caribbean, Eastern Europe and Latin America.
-Thoa has more than 20 years of experience in advocacy, financial and international program development and management, fundraising and grant proposal development, and developing family strengthening and adoption services for vulnerable children in developing countries.
+Thoa implements Holt’s vision and strategic leadership to ensure growth in Holt’s programs for vulnerable children in Asia, Africa, the Caribbean, Eastern Europe, Latin America and the U.S. Thoa has more than 20 years of experience in advocacy, financial and international program development and management, fundraising, and developing family strengthening and adoption services for vulnerable children in developing countries.
 She holds a master’s degree in social work awarded by the Fulbright Scholarship and had direct field work experience at the Holt Vietnam office prior to coming to Holt International.
-This experience gives her a unique perspective and understanding about the needs and challenges faced by vulnerable children and families, and the possible solutions that will bring holistic and sustainable change.
+She has worked in numerous countries and systems.
+This experience gives her a unique perspective and understanding about the cultures, institutions, the needs and challenges faced by vulnerable children and families, and the possible solutions that will bring holistic and sustainable change.

 Vice President, China Regional Programs